 There are obvious advantages to a singular focus.
 Think of it in medical terms.
 If you need back surgery, you want a specialized surgeon who focuses on patients with back injuries.
 This singular focus gives you the peace of mind that the doctor cutting into you knows what he’s doing.

-The same could be said about the value of a singular focus in the business world.
+The same could be said about the value of a singular focus on a niche market in the business world.
 However, reward never comes without risk, and there are pros and cons to everything.

 Pure-Play Stock Pros

-There are several benefits of investing in pure-play stocks.
+There are several benefits of investing in singular-focus stocks.
 Some of the most important include:

 Pure-Play Stock Cons

-Although there are plenty of benefits of investing in pure plays, there are also several risks unique to this class of stocks.
+Although there are plenty of benefits of investing in pure plays, they also have several unique risks.
 Some of the most important risks to consider include:

 What to Look for in Pure-Play Stocks

 While pure-play stocks come with risks, it’s hard to ignore their benefits.
-If you plan on dabbling in the pure-play investing world, you’ll need to know what you’re looking for.
+If you plan on dabbling in this category, you’ll need to know what you’re looking for.
 As you analyze opportunities, keep an eye out for the following: